5 Points That You Didn’t Know About IB

 Oh!
-Before you go reading, check out what Lilia has to say about her IB experience.
+Before reading, check out what Lilia says about her IB experience.

 The essential requirement to graduate with an IB diploma is that a student has to take at least six subjects.
-Out of the chosen six subjects, the student needs to specialise in any three or four of them.
-That means that you need to opt for a Higher Level (HL) in those subject.
-The rest of the subjects you undertake in IB are Standard Level (SL).
+The student needs to specialize in any three or four of the chosen six subjects.
+It would help if you opted for a Higher Level (HL) in those subjects.
+The subjects you undertake in IB are Standard Level (SL).

-If you aim to get an IB diploma, then you will need to do more than just choosing HLs and SLs.
-You will also need to write an Extended Essay (EE), participate in Theory of Knowledge (ToK) and indulge in Creativity, Activity and Service (CAS).
+To get an IB diploma, you must do more than choose HLs and SLs.
+You will also need to write an Extended Essay (EE), participate in the Theory of Knowledge (ToK), and indulge in Creativity, Activity, and Service (CAS).

-IB is one of the most demanding courses that one can attend for their high school.
-We have dedicated a whole other article in answering if the intensity and extra workload is worth it!
-For now, let’s focus on the intensity itself.
+IB is one of the most demanding courses that one can attend in high school.
+We have dedicated another article to answering if the intensity and extra workload are worth it!
+For now, let's focus on the power itself.
 One of the distinguishing traits of IB is that it is comprehensive.
 Every subject that you choose in IB is interlinked with one another in a very subtle way.
-Theory Of Knowledge (ToK) is known to be the connecting string which highlights the interdisciplinary nature of all the IB subjects.
+Theory Of Knowledge (ToK) is the connecting string that highlights the interdisciplinary nature of all the IB subjects.
 As a result, the students who graduate from IB have more holistic training.
-In other words, they are more well rounded in their academia which allows them to have more options for university.
+In other words, they are more well-rounded in their academia, allowing them to have more options for university.

-The intensity of IB is one of the factors which makes it appear ‘difficult’.
+IB's intensity is one factor that makes it appear 'difficult.'
 Students, to a large extent, have to perform as all-rounders.
-With the help of CAS, IB ensures that student’s education is not only limited to their classrooms.
+With the help of CAS, IB ensures that student's education is not limited to their classrooms.
 This can be both a good and a bad thing.
-If you are someone who loves to be challenged and can multitask gracefully, then you should not shy away from the intensity of the course.
-However, if you are easily overwhelmed with responsibilities outside your school life, then IB can be a little difficult for you to manage.
+If you love to be challenged and can multitask gracefully, then you should not shy away from the intensity of the course.
+However, if you are easily overwhelmed with responsibilities outside your school life, then IB can be challenging for you to manage.

 IB vs AP

 - IB curriculum has a structured and systematic examination process.
 It helps IB to have a global standard while evaluating their students.
 AP, on the other hand, is flexible.
 Students are allowed to selectively choose the subjects they are interested in.
-This hinders in setting global standards for AP candidates
+This hinders setting global standards for AP candidates.

-- Another important difference between IB and AP is that IB is more depth-oriented.
-All the subjects in IB are structured in a way that a student studies a limited number of topics elaborately.
-Meanwhile, AP’s course structure is more breath oriented and covers a lot of topics somewhat outwardly.
+- Another critical difference between IB and AP is that IB is more depth-oriented.
+All the subjects in IB have structured so that a student studies a limited number of topics elaborately.
+Meanwhile, AP's course structure is more breath oriented and covers many issues outwardly.

-- One of the other things to factor in is that AP emphasises on retaining facts and knowledge.
+- One of the other things to factor in is that AP emphasizes retaining facts and knowledge.
 The IB curriculum, on the other hand, promotes analytical and critical thinking.

 - AP does not require its students to do extracurricular activities such as CAS.
-Nor do they have metaphysical subjects like Theory Of knowledge.
-Therefore AP might be the better option in making the students a subject specialist, but you cannot expect AP courses to enhance ones holistic capabilities.
+Nor do they have metaphysical subjects like the Theory Of knowledge.
+Therefore AP might be the better option for making the students subject specialists, but you cannot expect AP courses to enhance one's holistic capabilities.

-IB year 1 is the time when everything is new, and the students are getting accustomed to what IB is all about.
-Year 2 is a lot of focusing on finishing your Extended Essay, Internal Assessments, etc. Year 2 of IB is relatively more challenging as you have multiple submissions along with the final exams and the CAS reflections.
-A majority of students pick up their socks in the first year itself and finish what they can to have a less hectic second year.
+IB year 1 is when everything is new, and the students are getting accustomed to what IB is all about.
+Year 2 is a lot of focusing on finishing your Extended Essay, Internal Assessments, etc. Year 2 of IB is relatively more challenging as you have multiple submissions, final exams, and CAS reflections.
+Most students pick up their socks in the first year and finish what they can to have a less hectic second year.

-Because of the overwhelming nature of IB’s year 2, it is good practice to manage your time efficiently.
-There is almost no scope of procrastinating your course work in Year 2.
+- Because of the overwhelming nature of IB’s year 2, it is good practice to manage your time efficiently.
+There is almost no scope for procrastinating your coursework in Year 2.
 Any student guilty of doing so will face a lot of difficulty in graduating with an IB Diploma.